vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 ## Context (you can skip this bit if you work in capital markets :wink: )

 The first decade of the 21st Century was  disastrous for financial institutions, derivatives and risk management.
 Counterparty credit risk has become the key element of financial risk management, highlighted by the bankruptcy of the investment bank Lehman Brothers and failure of other high profile institutions such as Bear Sterns, AIG, Fannie Mae and Freddie Mac.
-The sudden realisation of extensive counterparty risks, primarily from over-the-counter ("OTC") products, severely compromised the health of global financial markets.
+The sudden realisation of extensive counterparty risks, primarily from OTC products, severely compromised the health of global financial markets.
 Estimating potential future exposure is now a key task for all financial institutions.

 OTC products are traded and privately negotiated directly between two parties, without going through an exchange or other intermediary.
 The key types of OTC products are: